bbawj/note-vault/random/CF2 Script.md

 3. How would u inculcate resilience and confidence?
 	- Resilience: our volunteers will act as mentors to help the kids through difficult problems that they face.
 For example, when their program does not work as they expect and have to make iterations, these situations will teach them the importance of not giving up, and when to seek help.
 	- Confidence: each lesson is part of a larger project which the children are working on.
 By providing opportunities for them to showcase their work to the class as well as talk through their ideas and processes, we hope to build up their speaking confidence.
+4. Are the children obligated to join every lesson?
+What if they miss some.
+	- The children encouraged to join every lesson, but there is no obligation for them to attend all.
+This is because we want to promote a culture of self-paced learning.
+5. Where is KidsCode held?
+	- It will take place at various libraries, community centres and other public buildings around Singapore.
+Venues may change from run to run.